ChapelR/custom-macros-for-sugarcube-2/readme.md

 ### Credit and Attribution

 This code is dedicated to the public domain.
 You don't need to provide credit, attribution, or anything else.
 You could even pass it off as your own!
+(Would be mean.)

 If you do wish to credit me, you can credit me as Chapel, but please do not imply that I directly worked on your game.